ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 .. include:: http/tutorial/tender-listing-after-procuringEntity.http
    :code:

-We don't see internal `id` of tender, because tender appears in the listing from `active.tendering` status.
+We don't see internal `id` of tender, because tender appears in the listing from `active` status.

 Creating tender for negotiation procedure